-Those looking to engage in international travel are encouraged to focus on the countries that the CDC has placed in Level 1, which indicates that visitors should simply “practice usual precautions.”
+Those looking to engage in international travel are encouraged to focus on the countries that the CDC has placed in Level 1 or 2 of epidemiology risk, which means that visitors should simply “practice usual precautions” to be safe.

 The British Virgin Islands is a 60-island British Overseas Territory that has historically welcomed significant numbers of visitors from the United States, United Kingdom and other areas of Europe.

 Visitors need to start their BVI Gateway application at least 48 hours before traveling and complete it at least 24 hours prior to the trip.

 Its requirements include a $175 payment and the uploading of a negative PCR test result from within five days of arrival.
 Tests will also be administered after arriving and four days later.

 Effective April 15, the country will reopen its ferry ports and reopen for international vessels.

 As of now, the country is under a nation-wide curfew from 2:00 am to 5:00 am, until, at least, March 25.